rajeettalkstech/blog/rajeettalkstech/content/blog/markdown-syntax.md

 aliases = ["migrate-from-jekyl"]
 +++

+Changed this blog post as well

+changing this post a second time

+changing post a third time

 This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.
 <!--more-->